 Authors will get a acceptance mail for manuscripts that have been reviewed and accepted for publication by an editor.
 If this paper is accepted for publication, you will be asked to pay an Publication Fee to cover publications costs.
 Authors can remit their publishing fee through online payment link or through internet banking provided after acceptance of the article. (click here for Payment)

-Once processing charge payed, the manuscripts are usually included in the next issue of the journal.
+After acceptance of manuscript you need to pay the AP charge.
+Once processing charge cleared, the manuscripts are usually included in the next issue of the journal.
 The article will thereafter be published on the journal’s website

 After the article is made available on the journal’s website, a publication notice is sent to the corresponding author with links to the issue and article.